GabrielKameoka/CSharp-POO/README.md

 # CSharp-POO

-this repository show my notebook used in C# classes
+This repository show my notebook used in C# classes.